The Photographic Book

 On-demand Printing Services

-Only the following printers may be used as they will print sample page proofs prior to printing the final book which will be necessary to complete the The Photographic Book Maquette assignment.
+It will be necessary to complete the The Photographic Book Maquette assignment.
 Be sure to prepare and set-up your files per each printers technical specifications.

 SharedInk – Photographer Program (sign up for free 90-day trial membership)